telerik/xaml-docs/controls/radrichtextbox/features/fields-and-document-variables/fields.md

 ## Field Types

-In RadDocument the base class for all fields is __CodeBasedField__.
+In RadDocument's model the base class for all fields is __CodeBasedField__.
 It is an abstract class that can be inherited from.
 Some of the implemented and ready-to-use field types are:

 * __DateField__: Inserts the current date in one of the specified formats.